 Referring agencies need to identify the level of risk, using the DASH or providing evidence of professional judgement and refer to the appropriate service.
 Please see the referral process flowchart for referral details.

-- Victim care provides support to victims assessed as standard risk
+- Victim care provides support to victims assessed as standard risk.
+Please use this form

 - Stop Domestic Abuse provides support to those assessed at medium risk, provide the refuge provision, group work and dedicated support for children and young people